psychemedia/pentrich-uprising/resources/110_luddites-retold.md

 And what of 1817?
-The trial of Loughbourough Luddites, and the Pentrich Revolution?
+The trial of Loughborough Luddites, and the Pentrich Revolution?

 ---
 https://archive.org/details/sim_all-the-year-round_1874-06-06_12_288/page/182/mode/1up?q=pentridge